 Welcome to the Bibliofile!
 I'm Jenn.
 I like books, and I like people who like books.
-I live in the SF Bay area (in Oakland), and I'm originally from Plano, Texas.
-I spend my days hanging with a very cute white, fluffy dog named Peanut.
-She's the best.
-Books have always been my way of escaping my little bubble and entering into another world.
-I've loved reading my entire life.
-I read all sorts of things, but mostly let my curiosity dictate what to read next.
-I'll sometimes slog through a hardcore literary novel just for the sake of being able to say I did it, but I'm at heart a pleasure reader.
+I live in the SF Bay area (in Oakland), and I spend my days hanging with a very cute, fluffy dog named Peanut.
+I read all sorts of things, but mostly I'm driven by my curiosity.
+I'll occassionally slog through a hardcore literary novel (sometimes just for the sake of being able to say I did it), but I'm at heart a pleasure reader.
 I read because it's fun.
-I've been blogging ever since blogging existed.
-I started this site in particular as a place where I could post bits and pieces of book reviews from old blogs, plus a place to post some new stuff from time-to-time.
-The older posts have been imported over from other blogs and places.
+The Bibliofile is a site for people who want to live their best literary life.
+I write reviews with the goal of helping the right books find the right readers.
+So, please enjoy, and happy reading!

 Browse through the books to see what types of books I review.
 I read both ebooks or hardcopies, but I generally don't review self-published books.
 If you have something you think would be good for the blog, feel free to reach out with a boilerplate description of the book.
 Please don't feel like you need to craft a personal message to me.
 Your time is valuable and should be spent writing!
 If it's something I'm interested in, I will follow up.

 Advertising and Partnership (media kit) information can be found here.
 I don't accept compensation in exchange for positive reviews.
 I do host various forms of other literary content (giveaways, author interviews, etc.) for books similar to those on The Bibliofile.
 For those requests, please reach out.
 The Bibliofile is part of affiliate programs such as the Amazon Associates and Barnes and Noble affiliate programs.
 I also read and review books from Netgalley.